earthtoolsmaker/website/content/projects/bear_identification.md

 face.

 ![Instance Segmentation](/images/projects/bear_identification/instance_segmentation.png)
-*Instance segmentation of bear faces*
+*Gallery / Instance segmentation of bear faces*

 2. __Metric Learning:__ Segmented bear faces from the previous model are embedded as points in a high-dimensional vector space.
 This embedding enables